-- Understand the floating point arithmetic and floating point numbers. - Understand, calculate and estimate the error that occurs from approximate solutions of problems. - Approximate solutions of systems of linear and non-linear equations, using basic arithmetic methods. - Approximate solutions of non-linear equations, using basic arithmetic methods. - Describe the behavior of functions in one variable using suitable interpolation polynomials. - Approximate the derivative and the integral functions in one variable, using arithmetic differentiation and integration methods. - Apply basic arithmetic methods for solving simple differential equations.
+- · Understand the floating point arithmetic and floating point numbers. - Understand, calculate and estimate the error that occurs from approximate solutions of problems. - Approximate solutions of systems of linear and non-linear equations, using basic arithmetic methods. - Approximate solutions of non-linear equations, using basic arithmetic methods. - Describe the behavior of functions in one variable using suitable interpolation polynomials. - Approximate the derivative and the integral functions in one variable, using arithmetic differentiation and integration methods. - Apply basic arithmetic methods for solving simple differential equations.

-Information Theory
+321-8603 Information Theory

 Discrete information sources, alphabets.
 Entropy.
-Source coding: Huffman codes, Lempel-Ziv, arithmetic codes.
+Source coding: Huffman codes, Shannon Code, Shannon-Fano Code Lempel-Ziv, arithmetic codes.
+Rate-distortion theory.
 Channel capacity.
 Second Shannon's theorem.
 Binary symmetric channel.
 Source modeling with Markov chains.
 Modulation and channel restrictions.
 Sequences (d, k) and codes RLL.
 Linear error detection and error correction codes.
-Codes representation in a binary vectorial space.
+Code representation in a binary vectorial space.
 Hamming distance.
 Decoding of linear codes.
 Codes Hamming: design, binary code, extended Hamming codes.
+Convolutional codes, Trellis diagram, Viterbi algorithm.
 Performance bounds of linear codes.
+Noise, spectral analysis, sampling theorem.
 ARQ protocols.

-The course offers an introduction to Information Theory and its application in communication systems.
-Emphasis is given on the design, analysis and use of error detection and correction codes.
+This course offers an introduction to the theory of information and its applications to communication systems.
+Emphasis is given on the design, analysis and application of error detection and correction codes.

-- · Learn and comprehend the foundations of information theory. - Be able to compute information that a source produces and examine the possibility to transmit it over a specific channel. - Be able to choose the most adequate compression algorithms. - Be able to evaluate the impact of the application of compression algorithms. - Be able to choose the most adequate error correction algorithms under specific noise conditions and transmission rate.
+- Learn and comprehend the foundations of information theory. - Be able to compute information that a source produces and examine the possibility to transmit it over a specific channel. - Be able to choose the most adequate compression algorithms. - Be able to evaluate the impact of the application of compression algorithms. - Be able to choose the most adequate error correction algorithms under specific noise conditions and transmission rate.

-English Language (TOEFL)
+321-0161 English Language (TOEFL)